 Our Timmins training centre has moved to Door 12, 5520 Highway 101 East, South Porcupine, ON

-Book a fit testRetain your JHSM member certification by renewing your training with our refresher course.
+Learn more and registerRetain your JHSM member certification by renewing your training with our refresher course.
 Must be completed within 3 years of completing Part 1 &2.

 Book JHSC Certification Refresher Today!Refer a friend and earn $250!

-Working At Heights - Vale
+Working At Heights Trainee

 Today, Rogers Communications together with NORCAT, a global leader in the development and provision of skilled labour training and innovation services, announced a five-year strategic relationship to accelerate technology adoption in the global mining industry.
 Through this collaboration, Rogers will establish the Rogers Technology Centre of Excellence at the NORCAT Underground Centre to bring innovative new solutions to life and increase efficiency, safety, and productivity in the global mining industry.
 "As part of our commitment to driving leading-edge innovation within mining, construction, and other industrial sectors, our collaboration with NORCAT and the launch of the Rogers Technology Centre of Excellence will foster unique opportunities to engage with likeminded organizations and emerging technology companies," said Tom Turner, President, Rogers Business.
 "With this important investment, we will enable Canadian and global customers and partners, to develop, validate and implement their industrial automation ideas right here in Canada."